ShufanSun/DogSearchGallery/README.md

 # DogSearchGallery
-This is a frontend project that uses React framework to implement a searching eng for dog images by breeds
+This is a frontend project that uses React framework to implement a searching eng for dog images by breeds with pretty user interface.

-Run `npm install` and `npx run start` to start the project.
+Run  `npm run start` to start the project on localhost.